Parallels (company): History

 SWSoft, a privately held server automation and virtualization software company, developed software for running data centers, particularly for web-hosting service companies and application service providers.
 Their Virtuozzo product was an early system-level server virtualization technology, in 2003, they acquired Plesk, a commercial web hosting platform.

 SWSoft acquired Parallels, Inc. in 2004, but this information was not made public until January 2007.
 Parallels Workstation for Windows and Linux 2.0 was released in the same year, with Parallels Desktop for Mac following in mid-2006.
 Later the same year, the corporate headquarters moved from Herndon, Virginia, to Renton, Washington.
 Historically, their primary development labs were in Moscow and Novosibirsk, Russia.
 Parallels was founded by Serg Bell, who was born in the former Soviet Union and later immigrated to Singapore.

 At Apple's Worldwide Developers Conference 2007 in San Francisco, California, Parallels announced and demonstrated its upcoming Parallels Server for Mac.
 Parallels Server for Mac allows IT managers to run multiple server operating systems on a single Mac Xserve.

-In 2007, there were reports of a lawsuit by the German company Netsys GmbH against Parallels' German distributor Avanquest for alleged copyright violation.
+In 2007, there were reports of a lawsuit by the German company Netsys GmbH against Parallels' German distributor Avanquest for alleged copyright violation of two virtualization products that Parallels developed for Netsys, twoOStwo and SVISTA.
 Parallels Server for Mac was announced at WWDC, and later Parallels Technology Network.

 In 2008, SWSoft merged with Parallels to become one company under the Parallels branding, which then acquired ModernGigabyte, LLC.
 Parallels Server for Mac was launched in June, then in September Parallels Desktop 4 for Windows and Linux, a rename of Parallels Workstation for the 4.0 release, and Parallels Desktop 4.0 for Mac later that year.
 In the next version, 6.0, the Windows and Linux software became known as Parallels Workstation again.